renovatebot/renovate/docs/usage/templates.md

 `HOME is {{env.HOME}}`

-If you're self-hosting Renovate, you can expose more variables with the [`customEnvVariables`](./self-hosted-configuration.md#customenvvariables) config option.
+If you are self-hosting Renovate, you can expose more variables with the [`customEnvVariables`](./self-hosted-configuration.md#customenvvariables) config option.

 You can also use the [`exposeAllEnv`](./self-hosted-configuration.md#exposeallenv) config option to allow all environment variables in templates, but make sure to consider the security implications of giving the scripts unrestricted access to all variables.